CrescentonC/mlscript/README.md

 ### Executing the Artifact

-To perform the Lumberhack optimization on the `nofib` benchmark tests we presented in the paper, run `sbt 'testOnly mlscript.lumberhack.DiffTestLumberhack'`.
+- To perform and test Lumberhack's optimization on the `nofib` benchmark tests we presented in the paper:

+  run
+`sbt 'testOnly mlscript.lumberhack.DiffTestLumberhack'`.
-The output OCaml programs are located in `new-nofib-ocaml-gen`, grouped by sub-directories following their names.
+The output OCaml programs will be located in `new-nofib-ocaml-gen`, grouped by sub-directories following their names.
-These sub-directories contain both the unoptimized programs and the optimized ones.
-Each sub-directory also includes a `main.ml` that contains codes utilizing OCaml's benchmark library [`core_bench`](https://opam.ocaml.org/packages/core_bench/) to benchmark both the original program and the optimized ones and show the execution time and GC data.
+These sub-directories contain both the unoptimized programs and the optimized ones, and each of the sub-directories also includes a `main.ml` that contains codes utilizing OCaml's benchmark library [`core_bench`](https://opam.ocaml.org/packages/core_bench/) to benchmark both the original program and the optimized ones and show the execution time and GC data.

-We have provided a script `bench.sh` to run all the generated OCaml programs.
+  After OCaml programs are generated, the script `bench.sh` can be used to run all of them.
-Some programs require a longer running time to enable `core_bench` to report a reliable 95% confidence interval for the execution time, their test durations are adjusted accordingly in `bench.sh`.
+Some programs require longer running time to enable `core_bench` to report reliable 95% confidence intervals, and their test durations are adjusted accordingly in `bench.sh`.
 Depending on the machine executing the tests, the numbers may need to be further adjusted.

-[TODO: to run each individual program, cd to the corresponding directory and `eval $(head -2 ./mail.ml | tail -1)`, may also need to change time]
+-  [TODO: to run each nofib program individually, cd to the corresponding directory and `eval $(head -2 ./mail.ml | tail -1)`, may also need to change time]

+- To write your own programs and test Lumberhack's optimization on them

+  The testing infrastructure is set up so that if there are any unstaged changes (as determined by `git`) in any test file (those in `lumberhack/shared/src/test/resources`), only the corresponding files will be tested.
+So you can make select modifications to some test files and run the test command again, and it will only run your modified tests.
+There is an `Empty.mls` file for you to start.
+Currently, we support the MLscript (explained below) syntax and a subset of Haskell syntax (so that we can port the `nofib` benchmarks).
+To use the Haskell syntax, add `:lhInHaskell` at the beginning of your Haskell programs.
+  - [TODO: describe MLscript syntax]
+  - [TODO: describe Haskell syntax (and no empty lines allowed)]

 -----